 The frontline arrives in Schmiedefeld

-Infantrymen from the 26th Infantry Division assaulted Schmiedefeld on the afternoon of 8 April.
+Infantrymen assaulted Schmiedefeld on the afternoon of April 8.
 They entered the village around 3 PM.
-By then the German soldiers had retreated from their positions.
+By then the Germans had retreated.
 Still, a house-to-house search ensued.
 After which the Allied occupation began.

 A school building converted into a hospital

-A surprise discovery from the war was made when a gymnasium was being added in 1964.
+In 1964, when adding a gymnasium to the building, workers made a surprise discovery.
 Hidden behind a rear staircase was a Walther pistol.
 Village historian Klaus-Dieter Völker witnessed a police officer retrieve the gun.
-Klaus recalled that the gun’s original owner was found, a former military officer, who explained he was a patient at the hospital when the war ended.
-The soldier heard that the Americans were close-by and thinking quickly, he hid his sidearm.4 Indeed, the takeover of the hospital was an intense experience for its occupants.
+The gun’s original owner was found, a former military officer, who had been a patient at the hospital when the war ended.
+Hearing that the Americans were close-by and thinking quickly, he hid his sidearm.4

 A GI’s souvenir for home

 At 39 years of age, Robert was older than the average American combat soldier.
 He grew up on Chicago’s North Shore and graduated from Deerfield-Shields High School in 1925.
 His passion was scouting.
-Joining the local movement in 1917, Robert rose through the ranks and organized Troop 48 at Halsey School, Lake Forest, in June 1929.8 At the beginning of the war, Robert and his wife lived in Highland Park where he worked for a fuel oil company.
-This comfortable life was interrupted by the army.
-Trained on anti-aircraft guns, Robert was sent overseas and was promoted to sergeant by war’s end.
-Once the fighting was over, he was like the average soldier in that he hunted for trophies.
+Joining the local movement in 1917, Robert rose through the ranks and organized Troop 48 at Halsey School, Lake Forest, in June 1929.8

-During its short-lived use as a hospital, a fiberboard sign was mounted on the school building.
-Constructed from two panels the entire sign measures 40 cm by 60 cm.
-Its painted side reads in Fraktur typeface ‘Rez.
+Its painted side reads in Fraktur typeface “Rez.
 Laz.
 [Reserve-Lazarett] Ilmenau Teil-Laz.
-[Teil-Lazarett] Schmiedefeld’.
-The teil-lazarett, partial hospital, designation refers to the hospital being under the administration of another institution.
-In this case, teil-lazarett Schmiedefeld was administered by the reserve-lazarett in Ilmenau.
+[Teil-Lazarett] Schmiedefeld.”
+The teil-lazarett, partial hospital, designation signifies that it is a subunit of another institution.
+In this case, the hospital in Schmiedefeld is administered by the reserve hospital in Ilmenau.
 On both panels Sgt.
-Robert J. Roeber wrote his name in a corner along with a date, ‘May 10, 1945’.
-The date is likely in reference to the sign’s capture.
+Roeber wrote his name in a corner along with a date, “May 10, 1945.”
+The date is likely when the sign went missing from the hospital.

 Whatever the reaction of Mrs. Roeber was to the sign that her husband brought home from the war is unknown.
+Three-quarters of a century later, this unique wartime souvenir was unearthed at an estate sale, its story now told.

 Click here to read about how this article was shared in a German newspaper.